- Full Description

 - Power On!

 - DC Motors

 - Soldering and Connecting

 - Body Building

 - Launching the Line-Follower

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 336:Caption for Figure 22-28 is present.
 The figure itself is missing.